"I am glad that taking part in a trial might help others on their own cancer journey.”

 You can enter this study if you

-This study will recruit up to 1,200 people.
-Everyone will give a blood sample (between 2 and 4 teaspoons) and permission for the study team to
+This study will recruit over 1,000 people.
+Everyone will give a blood sample

-The study team will look at these samples to find out how genes and proteins in cancer tissue change after chemotherapy.
+The study team will look at these samples to find out how genes and proteins in cancer tissue change after treatment.
 They will then check these findings against results from the stored samples and medical information.

 Throughout the study you will remain under the care of your regular cancer specialist.